pantheon-systems/documentation/style-guide.md

 Description - Give an overview of the WalkMe demonstration.
 This is the purpose of the task and accomplishment. **Example**: Learn how to add and manage SSH keys.

-## FAQ’s
+## FAQs

 Write the questions as if the user were asking them.
 If there are more than two steps in the answer, use a numbered list.
+Always use h4 tags for FAQs.

 **Example**: